Ohio Flint Tumbling Rough

 This photo shows some of our rough Ohio Flint.
 The rough in the photo above is wet to show full color.

-This photo shows numerous tumbled stones that we tumbled from the same batch of Ohio flint shown above and using the Rock Tumbling Recipe below.
+This photo shows numerous tumbled stones that we tumbled from the same batch of Ohio flint shown above, using the Rock Tumbling Recipe shown on this page.

 Ohio Flint Tumbling Rough